JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 And all the while, I felt myself exhaling deeply.
 Almost as if my mind was slowly, but surely, fighting away from the guilt, the anger, the blame.

-The pain still remained.
+The pain still remained though.
 I could still feel the bruises aching in my heart.

 But despite it all, I still did it.

 Maybe because I was just so tired of feeling this kind of way.

-Or maybe, for once, I actually started to believe that there was a brighter side to all of this pain.
+Or maybe, for once, I actually started to believe that there was a brighter side to all this pain.